-In this paper, we scrutinize the various effect of memory of compact binary systems that have the mass around the mass of neutron stars.
-We also study the prospects of the detectability of the memory from the BNS post-merger part in a population of BNS events for various equation of state (EoS) using numerical relativity simulations for the current and future ground based detectors.
+In this paper, we scrutinize the various effects of memory of compact binary systems that have the mass around the mass of neutron stars.
+We also study the prospects of the detectability of the memory from the BNS postmerger part in a population of BNS events for various equation of state (EOSs) using numerical relativity simulations for the current and future ground based detectors.
 The paper is organized as follows: Section~\ref{sect_2} describes the BNS, BBH, and NSBH waveform models considered to study the effect of GW memory.
-In this Section, we also explain the intrinsic parameter of the CBC systems that contribute to non-linear memory.
-In Section~\ref{sect_3}, we show the impact of GW memory on distinguishing different CBC systems.
-Section~\ref{sect_4} contains the results on prospects of detecting non-linear memory from a population of BNS events.
-Section~\ref{sect_5} discusses the possibility of linear memory occurring from dynamical ejecta of BNS and NSBH systems interfering with the non-linear memory.
-Finally, in Section~\ref{sect_6} we give our conclusion with some additional results shown in Appendix~\ref{app:coreDB},~\ref{app:nsbh} and~\ref{app:bbh_eff}.
+In this section, we also explain the intrinsic parameters of the CBC systems that contribute to nonlinear memory.
+In Sec.~\ref{sect_3}, we show the impact of GW memory on distinguishing different CBC systems.
+Section~\ref{sect_4} contains the results on prospects of detecting nonlinear memory from a population of BNS events.
+Section~\ref{sect_5} discusses the possibility of linear memory occurring from dynamical ejecta of BNS and NSBH systems interfering with the nonlinear memory.
+Finally, in Sec.~\ref{sect_6} we give our conclusion with some additional results shown in Appendixes ~\ref{app:coreDB},~\ref{app:nsbh} and~\ref{app:bbh_eff}.